What is 'Up New' Technology? A Founder's Guide to 2025's Innovations

 Cloud and Development Tools:

-- Google Workspace/Microsoft 365: These cloud-based productivity suites offer essential tools like email, documents, and spreadsheets that are collaborative and accessible from anywhere.
-[4]
+• Google Workspace/Microsoft 365: These suites are the foundation of productivity, giving you collaborative documents, email, and spreadsheets accessible from anywhere.

 AI and Automation Tools: